AGTTeam/AGTTSite/content/guide/nds/5.using-cheats/en.md

 The file you'll need will depend on how you're playing the game.

 ::guide-notice
 The Cheat Databases we provide are based on [DeadSkullzJr's NDS(i) Cheat Database (2023/12/25)](https://gbatemp.net/threads/deadskullzjrs-nds-i-cheat-databases.488711/).
 If you have previously edited these files, your changes will be overwritten.
-If you would prefer to manually add cheats, see the "Manual" section below.
-(This does not apply to PC or Mobile users, with the exception of DraStic on Android.)
+If you would prefer to manually add cheats to an existing database, see the "Manual" section below.
 ::

 ::guide-conditional{game="gurren"}